 - 1/4 teaspoon salt

 - Place potatoes in a large saucepan and cover with water.
 Bring to a boil.
 Reduce heat; cover and cook 10 minutes.
-Add cauliflower; cook 10 minutes longer or until vegetables are tender.
+Add cauliflower; cook until vegetables are tender, 10 minutes longer.

 - Drain; mash with cheese, sour cream and salt.